Man on trans-Pacific voyage in ocean rowboat rescued

 The Coast Guard identified him as Ruihn Yu, a Chinese national who was rescued Tuesday about 35 miles northeast of the island of Maui.

-Yu, 32, left California on June 9 and was headed for China and Taiwan when his 18-foot vessel developed communication failures and a damaged rudder, according to a Coast Guard news release.
+A Coast Guard news release says the 32-year-old Yu left California on June 9 and was headed for China and Taiwan when his 18-foot vessel developed communication failures and a damaged rudder.

-Yu's friend notified the Coast Guard that Yu was in possible distress after receiving a text message from Yu on a two-way satellite communication device, the Coast Guard said.
+Yu's friend notified the Coast Guard that Yu was in possible distress after receiving a text message from Yu on a two-way satellite communication device.

-Coast Guard spokeswoman Tara Molle said Yu planned to stay on Maui while a friend sends him parts for repairs.
-He plans to continue to his final destination of Australia, the Coast Guard said.
+Coast Guard spokeswoman Tara Molle said Yu planned to continue to his final destination of Australia.

-Last month, two Hawaii women who said they were lost at sea for months were rescued.
-Inconsistencies cast doubt on their harrowing tale.

 Comments